Ultra Buenos Aires

-There was no festival in 2020.
+The festival will return in April 2025, ten years after its last edition.

 History

 2012

 The debut of Ultra Buenos Aires was a one-day event held at the Costanera Sur in Buenos Aires, Argentina on 5 May 2012.
 The one-day event consisted of three stages—Main Stage, Trance Stage, and the DJ Mag Stage.
 The first edition of Ultra Buenos Aires featured the likes of Kyau & Albert, Justice, Kaskade, John Digweed, Heatbeat, Shogun, TyDi, Andy Moor, Sean Tyas, Christopher Lawrence, Modeselektor, Ida Engberg, Matthew Dekay, Len Faki, Stephan Bodzin, and Chris Liebing.
 The festival was broadcast live on UMF TV via YouTube.

 2013

 The second edition of Ultra Buenos Aires took place across the span of two days at the Costanera Sur in Puerto Madero once again, on 19 February and 23 February 2013.
 The first day of the festival only had one stage, the Main Stage, which included the likes of Tomas Heredia, Festa Bros, Martin Solveig, Avicii, Hardwell, and Dash Berlin.
 Day two of the festival, featured three stages—Main Stage, Carl Cox & Friends Arena, and the Armada Stage.
 Featured artists for the second day of Ultra Buenos Aires were Mika, Knife Party, Sander van Doorn, Armin van Buuren, Afrojack, Nina Kraviz, Dasha Rush, UMEK, Jeff Mills, Marco Carola, Omnia, Tenishia, Aly & Fila, and many more.
 Over 40,000 people were in attendance for the second year of Ultra Buenos Aires.